 The International Trade Blog arrow Export Compliance

-Exporters Beware: New Russian Sanctions Based On Schedule B and HTS Codes
+Exporters Beware: New Russia Sanctions Based On Schedule B and HTS Codes

-Whether or not your shipment requires an export license from the U.S. government has until now been primarily determined by the Export Control Numbers (ECNs) of your products, of which there are two types:
+Whether or not your shipment requires an export license from the U.S. government has typically been determined by the Export Control Numbers (ECNs) of your products, of which there are two types:

 • Export Control Classification Numbers (ECCNs), which are reserved for items considered “dual-use,” meaning they have a commercial use but could be applied in a military or weapons-related use, and which may need a license from the U.S. Department of Commerce depending on the destination country.